vivalucas/Duix-Avatar/README.md

 #### **Install the client**

-1. Directly download the Linux version of the [officially built installation package](https://github.com/GuijiAI/HeyGem.ai/releases).
+1. Directly download the Linux version of the [officially built installation package](https://github.com/GuijiAI/DuixAvatar.ai/releases).
-2. Double click `HeyGem-x.x.x.AppImage` to launch it.
+2. Double click `DuixAvatar-x.x.x.AppImage` to launch it.
 No installation is required.

-Reminder: In the Ubuntu system, if you enter the desktop as the `root` user, directly double - clicking `HeyGem - x.x.x.AppImage` may not work.
-You need to execute `./HeyGem - x.x.x.AppImage --no - sandbox` in the command - line terminal.
+Reminder: In the Ubuntu system, if you enter the desktop as the `root` user, directly double - clicking `DuixAvatar - x.x.x.AppImage` may not work.
+You need to execute `./DuixAvatar - x.x.x.AppImage --no - sandbox` in the command - line terminal.
 Adding the `--no - sandbox` parameter will do the trick.